Posted July 22, 2021

-The ACR has published clinical guidance for the care of patients with rheumatic diseases during the COVID-19 pandemic.
+The ACR has developed new guidance for rheumatology providers on the use of the COVID-19 vaccines for patients with rheumatic and musculoskeletal diseases.
 All recommendations are based on current knowledge and will be revised as circumstances and evidence evolve.
-COVID-19 Clinical Guidance for Patients with Rheumatic Diseases

 May 4, 2020 - COVID-19: Payments for Audio-Only Telehealth Increase; Clinical Guidance Town Hall